OT-CONTAINER-KIT/redis-operator/charts/redis-replication/README.md

 # redis

-Redis is a key-value based distributed database, this helm chart is for only standalone setup.
+Redis is a key-value based distributed database, this helm chart is for redis cluster setup.
 This helm chart needs [Redis Operator](../redis-operator) inside Kubernetes cluster.
-The redis definition can be modified or changed by [values.yaml](./values.yaml).
+The redis cluster definition can be modified or changed by [values.yaml](./values.yaml).

 **Homepage:** <https://github.com/ot-container-kit/redis-operator>